 Blockchain Merkle Tree

 Merkle tree is a fundamental part of blockchain technology.
 It is a mathematical data structure composed of hashes of different blocks of data, and which serves as a summary of all the transactions in a block.
 It also allows for efficient and secure verification of content in a large body of data.
-This structure helps to verify the consistency and content of the data.
-Merkle Trees structure is used by both Bitcoin and Ethereum.
+It also helps to verify the consistency and content of the data.
+Both Bitcoin and Ethereum use Merkle Trees structure.
 Merkle Tree is also known as Hash Tree.

-The concept of Merkle Tree is named after Ralph Merkle who patented the concept in 1979.
-Fundamentally Merkle trees are data structure trees in which every leaf node is labeled with the hash of a data block, and the non-leaf node is labeled with the cryptographic hash of the labels of its child nodes.
-The leaf nodes are the lowest nodes in the tree.
+The concept of Merkle Tree is named after Ralph Merkle, who patented the idea in 1979.
+Fundamentally, it is a data structure tree in which every leaf node labelled with the hash of a data block, and the non-leaf node labelled with the cryptographic hash of the labels of its child nodes.
+The leaf nodes are the lowest node in the tree.

 How do Merkle trees work?

 A Merkle tree stores all the transactions in a block by producing a digital fingerprint of the entire set of transactions.
-It allows the user to verify whether a transaction is included in a block or not.
+It allows the user to verify whether a transaction can be included in a block or not.

 Merkle trees are created by repeatedly calculating hashing pairs of nodes until there is only one hash left.
 This hash is called the Merkle Root, or the Root Hash.
 The Merkle Trees are constructed in a bottom-up approach.

 Every leaf node is a hash of transactional data, and the non-leaf node is a hash of its previous hashes.
-Merkle trees are binary, therefore it requires an even number of leaf nodes.
+Merkle trees are in a binary tree, so it requires an even number of leaf nodes.
 If there is an odd number of transactions, the last hash will be duplicated once to create an even number of leaf nodes.

 Merkle Root is stored in the block header.
 The block header is the part of the bitcoin block which gets hash in the process of mining.
 It contains the hash of the last block, a Nonce, and the Root Hash of all the transactions in the current block in a Merkle Tree.
 So having the Merkle root in block header makes the transaction tamper-proof.
 As this Root Hash includes the hashes of all the transactions within the block, these transactions may result in saving the disk space.